httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Dictionary from Text {#parse-dictionary}

-Given an ASCII string input_string, return an ordered map of (identifier, item). input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return an ordered map of (key, item). input_string is modified to remove the parsed value.

 1. Let dictionary be an empty, ordered map.
 2. While input_string is not empty: